yermolim/ts-gantt/README.md

 ```

 #### ⚠️for chart to function properly its container element must have relative, absolute or fixed position!
+#### ⚠️if you use the shadow DOM mode for the chart, including the stylesheet is not needed, the styles bundled inside the main file will be used.

 ### Set your task list
 your tasks must implement following interface